 The Basics of a Drug Case

 If you have been charged with a drug offense you are not alone, they are one of the most common criminal charges judges see come in and out of their courtroom.
-That being said they are also one of the most legally complex charges criminal defense attorneys face.
-The reason for this is that drug cases require the analysis of complex constitutional issues regarding your individual rights under the 4th, 5th, 6th Amendments.
-For this reason, it is extremely important to hire a criminal defense attorney with extensive experience litigating these issues.
+They are also one of the most legally complex charges criminal defense attorneys face because they require the litigation of complex constitutional issues involving your individual rights under the 4th, 5th, 6th Amendments.

 The Two Kinds Of Possession